BoccheseGiacomo/ConvolutionalTuringMachine/README.md

 3. **Extensive Training with Rewards**: The subsequent phase will focus on extensively training the CTM across a variety of tasks while incorporating external rewards.
 The goal here is to observe and measure the emergence of meta-learning.
 This stage is crucial for understanding whether and how the CTM develops its internal learning strategies and adapts to diverse challenges.

+4. **Improvments**: To enhance the complexity of the behaviours we plan to transform the CTM to a 3-d system with dimension (n,n,2) instead of (n,n) by adding a new stacked layer below: long term memory layer: this layer controls the diffusivity of the system by a multiplicative factor for each cell, and is influenced from the activations of the upper layer.
+This way the system can spontaneously evolve "computing pathways".
+Even if this step may not increase the expressivity of the system, it's likely to increase the stability and the interpretability of the model.

 ## Installation and Usage
 The actual setup is manual: you need to clone the repo and go with your python environment.